 - Make sure that your school is aware of the specifics of the device, including the recording settings that can be turned off.

-- What is your school’s privacy and other policies related to this?
+- What are your school’s privacy and other policies related to this?

 - Is the child aware of the device, understand what it does, recognize the necessity and agree with it?